 A search like this, once you’ve selected your desired destination and preferred airports ( based on price or your convenience), will give you a graph showing prices, day by day.
 Now you know which days are cheapest.

 Not Ready to Book?
-Sign Up for Notifications.
+Sign Up for Notifications

 Select the flight and day you want and click the button to allow notifications on this flight.

 Skyscanner will tell you if flight prices have increased or decreased.
 You can watch and wait for prices to dip for as long as your nerve lasts.
 Around 3 months before departure is often the best time to book.

 Exploring Alternate Routes

 This is how we found a real saving on those Sri Lanka flights.
 The cost was looking too high so we explored alternate routes.
 It turned out we’d get the best prices on Sri Lanka fights (from London) by using Skyscanner to get us to Istanbul and then Dubai.

 First find which routes OUT of your destination are cheapest.
 Enter your destination as your departure point and select “everywhere” as your destination as mentioned above.
 Your Skyscanner list will tell you which countries are cheapest to fly TO, it’s a pretty safe bet they’ll also be cheapest to fly FROM.